 If you crave that tropical paradise look in your home, a miniature palm tree could be the perfect showpiece.
 The majesty palm (Ravenea rivularis) is a beautiful tropical palm that can be grown indoors, even though a full grown majesty palm is a rather challenging houseplant.
 Read on to learn how to keep these plants growing.

 The majesty palm is an impressive plant.
-These palms can reach up to around the 100-foot (30m) mark in their native Madagascar but are nevertheless possible to grow indoors.
-They are also slow-growing but relatively fast as far as palms go.
+Majesty Palm grows slowly and can reach up to around the 100-foot (30m) mark in their native Madagascar but are nevertheless possible to grow indoors.

 The fronds of this palm have a delicate texture and a rich green color.
-The single trunk is usually hidden by the stems of the large and graceful fronds on young indoor specimens.
-These palms are very affordable plants and have the added bonus of being non-toxic for pets and people.
+The stems of the large and feathery fronds on young indoor specimens usually hide the single trunk.
+South Florida, California, and other tropical regions frequently use Majesty Palms as garden trees.

 How to Grow a Majesty palm